Encryptium/ZapURL/README.md

 ## Ready to Use:

 All the code is ready to use.
-YOU DO NOT NEED TO MODIFY THE CODE TO INSERT YOUR DOMAIN IN ANY PART OF THE FILES.
-This project is provided "AS IS."
-So no need to fiddle around.
+You don't need to modify or set up anything since it is perfectly ready to use.
+But change it up if you want to!

 ## Clone: